frequency-chain/frequency/designdocs/SCHEMA.md

 - Ensure, payload is signed by an authorizing AccountId.
 - Ensure, MRC did not exceed maximum count of schemas that can be hosted on chain.
 - Ensure, a given schema adheres to minimum and maximum size limits allowed per schema.
+- Ensure, schema itself is not broken or malformed.

 ### Schema Access